jacobxperez/rams/README.md

 * Minimal design with no decorative styles
 * Fluid and responsive grid system
-* No more pixel units everything is set on relative sizing units
+* No more pixel units everything is set to relative units
 * Build on LESS with mixin library

 ## Contributing